dietmarkuehl/P3552-task/lazy.md

     senders calls a completion function code may execute some lengthy operation on a context which is expected to keep a UI responsive or which is meant to deal with I/O.
-* Conversely, running a loop `co_await`ing some work may be seens as unproblematic but may actually easily cause a stack overflow if `co_await`ed work immediately completes (also
+* Conversely, running a loop `co_await`ing some work may be seen as unproblematic but may actually easily cause a stack overflow if `co_await`ed work immediately completes (also
     [see below](#avoiding-stack-overflow)).